 Cottonwood Charcoal Kilns – The incredibly rich silver and lead deposits at Cerro Gordo not only created the need for the kilns near Olancha, California, but also created many of the historic towns around Owens Lake, including Swansea, Keeler, and Cartago.
 In June, 1873 Colonel Sherman Stevens built a sawmill and flume on Cottonwood Creek high in the Sierras above Owens lake.
 The flume connected with the Los Angeles Bullion Road and the lumber from the flume was used for building the mines and buildings in the area.
 More wood was turned into charcoal in these kilns, before being hauled to Steven’s Wharf on Owens Lake.
 There, it was put on the steamers the Bessie Brady or the Mollies Stevens and hauled across the lake before being loaded into wagons.
 Hauled up the Yellow Grade Road to the Cerro Gordo Mine high in the Inyo Mountains above Keeler, the charcoal was then used in M. W. Belshaw’s furnaces for production.
 The wagons then took the bullion out by the reverse of this route on Remi Nadeau’s Road headed to Los Angeles.
 Located near the west shore of Owens Lake, two kilns continue to stand after all these years.
 They are fenced off to keep the vandals away.
 They are located 14.4 miles south of Lone Pine on US Highway 395.

 Darwin, California – Sitting on the western outskirts of Death Valley in Inyo County, California, tiny Darwin, a semi-ghost town today, was once the largest city in the county.
-The settlement got its start in early 1860 when a prospecting expedition led by Dr. E. Darwin French set out from Visalia, California in search of the Lost Gunsight Mine and a place that had long been referred to as “Silver Mountain.”
-See full article HERE.
+The settlement got its start in early 1860 when a prospecting expedition led by Dr. E. Darwin French set out from Visalia, California in search of the Lost Gunsight Mine and a place that had long been referred to as “Silver Mountain.” .

-Dolomite, California – Located at the southern tip of the Inyo Mountain range, high quality deposit of dolomitic limestone was first discovered in 1862, but its remote location delayed development until 1883, when the Carson & Colorado Railroad was constructed.
+Dolomite, California – Located at the southern tip of the Inyo Mountain range, a high-quality deposit of dolomitic limestone was first discovered in 1862, but its remote location delayed development until 1883 when the Carson & Colorado Railroad was constructed.
 Two years later, Drew Haven Dunn filed a mining claim and the Inyo Marble Company opened a quarry.
 Soon a settlement grew up around the mine, named for minerals that were mined in the area.
 The marble continued to be mined and in 1959, was purchased by Premiere Marble Products.
 It sold again in 1992 to F.W.
 Aggregates, which continues operations to this day.
-Surveys reveal that the dolomite deposit is approximately seven miles long and 1,400 feet deep, giving it a virtual unlimited supply for many years to come.
+Surveys reveal that the dolomite deposit is approximately seven miles long and 1,400 feet deep, giving it a virtually unlimited supply for many years to come.
 It is the largest dolomite marble mine in the United States.
-Producing marble in several colors, its final product is used in terrazzo flooring, roofing, landscaping and chemicals.
+Producing marble in several colors, its final product is used in terrazzo flooring, roofing, landscaping, and chemicals.
 The mine is located on private property off of California State Route 136 between Lone Pine and Keller, California at the north end of Owens Lake.
-A few buildings from the old town site still remain, but the property is posted “no trespassing.”
+A few buildings from the old townsite still remain, but the property is posted “no trespassing.”